CHPGenetics/GMM-Demux/README.md

 ## Usage

 Once installed, the github folder is no longer needed.
-Instead, GMM-Demux is directly accessible with the ```bash GMM-demux``` command.
+Instead, GMM-Demux is directly accessible with the ```GMM-demux``` command.
 ```bash
 GMM-demux <cell_hashing_path> <HTO_names> <estimated_cell_num>
 ```